As more drone training schools join the fray, drone operators fear steep costs of training, and exclusion

 When we asked him about the difference in payouts between certified pilots in the US and India, he said, “It’s not as if drone operators can only make money in the US.
 I know freelancers who are making pretty good money, and all that is required is for you to have the right skills and qualities”.
 Patel then went on to give us a breakdown of what he claimed a drone operator could make in India: “A newbie can earn Rs 3,000 per day, so that means Rs 90,000 if they can get their marketing right.
 If you are someone with more experience, you can easily make Rs 10,000 per day.
 There are a number of mapping projects that come up, which are more long term projects and can last for 1-2 months”.

-Readers should note that for this story MediaNama called up all nine DGCA approved calls, but could only manage to speak to six of them, and repeated calls to the other three went unanswered.
+Readers should note that for this story MediaNama called up all nine DGCA approved schools, but could only manage to speak to six of them, and repeated calls to the other three went unanswered.
 Of the six schools we spoke to, only BFC had a course fee ready, but was yet to start its course and it was still waiting for “one final document from the DGCA”.
 The remaining five schools were at least a month away from starting their courses and didn’t have a course or fee structure ready.

 MediaNama has also prepared an exhaustive guide to the drone industry in India, encompassing regulations, use cases, concerns around privacy and surveillance, and the way forward for the industry.
 The guide is here.